“Ugh, now I can finally breathe.”

 ‘I spent five million won on this.
 I’m definitely not missing the leaderboard!’

-The goal was to achieve first place in achievements.
-He had to be the first one inside to make the upcoming quests easier.
+My goal was first place in achievements.
+I had to be the first one through that door—only then would the quests ahead go smoothly.

-While he was furiously spraying the corridors, he bumped into Jung Da-hoon on the stairs.
+Just as I was aggressively spraying away, I bumped into Jung Da-hoon on the stairs.

 “Ah, we meet again.”